f4z3r/f4z3r.github.io/content/wasmcloud.md

 So... wasmCloud!?
 I have been interested in WebAssembly ever since it promised to replace JavaScript, a language I personally consider as extremely poorly designed (someone once told me it was designed in three days, so no wonder there).
-While WebAssembly is very far from doing anything close to replacing JavaScript in the browser, it has evolved into something else: a potential replacement for containers.
+While WebAssembly is very far from doing anything close to replacing JavaScript in the browser, it has evolved into something else: an application runtime and a potential replacement for containers.

 # WebAssembly as a Platform Foundation